London Gateway services

 See also: History:London Gateway

-The service area has a strange knot of slip roads at its entrance, owing to its unusual history, with sharp bends which can take an unprepared motorist by surprise.
+The service area has a strange knot of slip roads at its entrance, owing to its unusual history, with sharp bends that can take an unprepared motorist by surprise and two ancient flyovers which are relatively-rarely used.
+It is a strange place: isolated with just a few works units for company, bordering a large urban area but separated by a high-speed and commuter railway line that nobody has ever considered making use of.

 11 miles away, the guns at HMS Belfast are positioned to fire at London Gateway services, to demonstrate the ship's maximum practical reach.
-When the ship was moored in 1971 the service area chosen as a target in the hope that the quirky decision would prove interesting for years to come.
-There is even a plaque on the ship confirming the target.
+When the ship was moored in 1971, the service area was chosen as a target in the hope that the quirky decision would prove interesting for years to come.
+A plaque on the ship confirms the target.

 Welcome Break have held planning permission to build a Starbucks Drive Thru at the front of the main car park adjacent to the main amenity building since July 2018.
-32 Tesla Superchargers were also granted planning permission in June 2018, which were due to be installed alongside the Starbucks Drive Thru, but this has since been scaled back to 12 Tesla Superchargers alongside 24 Applegreen Charging chargers in 2023.
+12 Tesla Superchargers (originally 32) and now 24 Applegreen Charging electric vehicle chargers are expected to be built in 2024.

 Replacement Building

-HMS Belfast may be needed, because Welcome Break are now investigating the possibility of demolishing the service area building, and providing a brand new one in a different position.
-As well as allowing them to replace the 50 year-old building with something easier to maintain and more in keeping with modern demands like drive thrus and takeaways, the replacement would also allow them to rationalise the external area, which is currently spread out to suit high levels of HGVs and wealthy drivers who never really materialised.
+HMS Belfast may be needed, because Welcome Break are now investigating the possibility of demolishing all the service area buildings, and providing a new amenity building, drive thru and petrol station.
+As well as allowing them to replace the 50 year-old building with something easier to maintain and more suitable for takeaway units, the replacement would also allow them to rationalise the external area, which is currently spread out to suit high levels of HGVs and wealthy car drivers who never really materialised, and dominated by a coach interchange that is barely used.

-The suggestion is that by using the space more efficiently, spare land could be sold for other uses, such as warehouses and offices.
-Historically motorway service areas couldn't take advantage of their motorway access like that, but new planning regulations are much more relaxed about this, and the land is especially valuable here, seeing as it's an urban area with good access to central London.
+The suggestion is that by moving all the facilities to the south, the northern half of the site could be used for something else, like warehouses or offices.
+Historically motorway service areas couldn't take advantage of their motorway access like that, but new planning regulations are more relaxed about this, and the land is especially valuable here, seeing as it's an urban area with good access to central London.
+A new government policy would also need to be carefully checked, as this now prohibits service areas from providing access to other developments.

 As this would be a Welcome Break project rather than part of any bigger picture, any reconstruction is unlikely to affect the tortuous motorway connection; the industrial units are likely to stay; and there will be no new railway connection, no matter how tempting it may sound in theory.
-The hotel would also remain.
+In fact, it has been suggested that the more direct northbound entry would be removed.
+The hotel would be unaffected.

 Alternatives